Beginners Interactive NetLogo Dictionary (BIND)

 Can you find settings that maximize the advantage of the cooperative cows?

 This model explores only one type of cooperative behavior, namely eating the grass above the growth threshold (the LOW-HIGH-THRESHOLD value).
 What other cooperative, or altruistic, behaviors could be modeled that hurt individual fitness, while helping the group overall?
 What environmental conditions other than grass length could be used to affect the health of a population?

 This model relies primarily upon population "viscosity" (the STRIDE-LENGTH slider) to alter the behavior of the cows to allow for the success of the cooperative agents.
 What other variables could have such a drastic effect on the evolutionary success of populations?

 Also, consider that in this model the behaviors are fixed.
 What would happen if the agents learned, or changed their behavior based on food availability?

-This model and the Altruism model are part of the EACH unit "Evolution of Altruistic and Cooperative Habits: Learning About Complexity in Evolution".
-See http://ccl.northwestern.edu/cm/EACH/ for more information.
-EACH is embedded with the BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution) evolution curriculum.
-See http://ccl.northwestern.edu/curriculum/simevolution/beagle.shtml .
+This model, the Altruism model and the Divide the Cake model are part of the curriculum unit "Evolution of Altruistic and Cooperative Habits: Learning About Complexity in Evolution".
+See http://ccl.northwestern.edu/rp/each/index.shtml for more information.
+The EACH unit is embedded within the BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution) evolution curriculum.
+See http://ccl.northwestern.edu/rp/beagle/index.shtml.